gmegidish/awsak/README.md

 awsak extract --indir disk --outdir resources
 ```

-Upon completion, our `resources` directory will contains these files (and many others):
+Upon completion, our `resources` directory will contain these files (and many others):

 ```text
 0010.snd